FabricMC/fabric-docs/develop/items/custom-data-components.md

 int oldValue = stack.set(ModComponents.CLICK_COUNT_COMPONENT, newValue);
 ```

-Let's set up a new `use()` method to read the old click count, increase it by one and then set the updated click count.
+Let's set up a new `use()` method to read the old click count, increase it by one, and then set the updated click count.

 @[code transcludeWith=::2](@/reference/latest/src/main/java/com/example/docs/item/custom/CounterItem.java)